ArtezGDA/scrapingTool_video/Code/README.md

 Open the PDF file use_processing.pdf to see screenshots for every step you have to take to use the code.

 ## Processingfile.
-Open the processing file "processingfile." to use the code.
+Open the processing file "smartframes.pde" to use the code.